Redblockmasteur/My-portfolio/posts/snib.md

   ![images/boot_animation](/images/SNIB-TurnTable.gif)
 </div>

-The ultimate goal of the project is to detect energy waste, such as overheating or lights accidentally left on at night.
-The data can also be used to measure the effectiveness of additional insulation or new policies, for example
+The data collected by the sensor units can be used to measure the effectiveness of additional insulation or new strategies, and can help identify areas where energy waste can be reduced.
+For example, if a sensor unit detects a room that is constantly overheating, this may be an indication that additional insulation is needed.

+Overall, the SNIB project has been a great learning experience for me.
+It has allowed me to develop my skills in electronics and data analysis, while also contributing to a more sustainable future.